Studies

 Molecular Studies

-At the molecular level, we are defining epigenetic chromatin modifications at gene loci during interphase (‘Histone Code’) and mitosis (‘Bookmarking’) to understand the transcriptional regulation of tissue-specific genes, cell cycle control, and cell fate determination.
+At the molecular level, we are defining epigenetic chromatin modifications at gene loci during interphase (‘Histone Code’) and mitosis (‘Bookmarking’) to understand the epigenetically-mediated transcriptional regulation of tissue-specific genes, cell cycle control, and cell fate determination.
 Our studies center on transcriptional master regulators and post-transcriptional mechanisms (including microRNAs and non-long-coding RNAs) that together control osteogenesis, hematopoiesis, and the pluripotent state of embryonic stem cells.
-The aberrant loss- or gain-of-functions of these gene regulatory factors in leukemias, as well as in metastasizing breast, prostate, and bone cancers, are being actively pursued.
-Inter and intrachromosomal interactions are being identified that contribute to the higher-order chromatin organization that is a rapidly developing dimension to control of gene expression for biological regulation and pathology.
-Spatial transcriptomic analysis and single-cell genomic and epigenomic strategies are supporting characterization of cross-talk between breast cancer cells and the tumor microenvironment
+The aberrant loss- or gain-of-function of these gene regulatory factors in leukemias, as well as in metastasizing breast, prostate, and bone cancers, are being actively pursued.
+Inter and intrachromosomal interactions are being identified that contribute to the higher-order chromatin organization, which is a rapidly developing dimension to control of gene expression for biological regulation and pathology.
+Spatial transcriptomic analysis and single-cell genomic and epigenomic strategies are supporting the characterization of cross-talk between breast cancer cells and the tumour microenvironment.
+The organization and assembly of regulatory machinery for gene expression in liquid phase-seperated domains is being investigated by genomic and imaging strategies.

 Methods and Techniques

 Experimental systems include CRISPR-edited cell lines and mouse models, cancer stem cells, cancer patient-derived organoids, and xenografts.
-Experimental approaches include genome analysis (single-cell sequencing, RNA-seq, ATAC-seq, CHiRP, CHiRP Mass Spec, PRO-seq, Cut and Run, Radical Seq, BioID, and chromosome conformation capture and Micro C), spatial transcriptomics (NanoString), multispectral imaging (CODEX), degron strategies, and analysis of patient-derived tissue specimens.
+Experimental approaches include genome analysis (single-cell sequencing, degron protein ablation technology, RNA-seq, ATAC-seq, CHiRP, CHiRP Mass Spec, PRO-seq, Cut and Run, Radical Seq, BioID, and chromosome conformation capture and Micro C), spatial transcriptomics (NanoString), multispectral imaging (CODEX), degron strategies, and analysis of patient-derived tissue specimens.